Teach Beside Me

 Boil a pot of water and place the glass bowl into the pot to melt the Starburst candies.
 (Making it like a double boiler).
 Stir regularly to prevent burning.
 Once melted, remove from heat.
 You can also do it in the microwave for 2 – 30 second increments, stirring in between.

 Knead the melted candy with the powdered sugar mixture.
 Be sure to pull it and stretch it as you knead to let a lot of air into it.
-This will help it to be less sticky and more stretchy.
+This will help it to be less sticky and a more stretchy texture.

 Now it is time to play!
+This stuff is so much fun!
 Make sure to wash their hands first if they want to eat their Starburst slime.
 My kids wanted to immediately mix all of the colors and see how it looked.
+(If you got different varieties of starbursts, this could easily be a rainbow slime!)

 Edible Slime from Starburst Candy